Eschatology

 The general judgment represents the culmination of salvation history when Christ returns in glory to judge the living and the dead.
 Unlike the particular judgment, which is private, the general judgment will be public and cosmic in scope.

-St. Thomas Aquinas explains that the general judgment serves several purposes: to manifest God’s justice publicly, to reveal the interconnection of all human actions, and to complete the restoration of the whole human person (body and soul) and the cosmos (Summa Theologica, Supplement, q.
-88).
+St. Thomas Aquinas explains that the general judgment serves multiple purposes: manifesting God’s justice publicly, revealing the interconnection of all human actions, and completing the restoration of the whole human person through bodily resurrection (Summa Theologica Supplement, q.
+88, a.
+1).
+Unlike the particular judgment, which is private, the general judgment will publicly vindicate divine providence and reveal the full consequences of every human action.

 class GeneralJudgment {